erdogant/bnlearn/README.md

 ###

 ``bnlearn`` is Python package for learning the graphical structure of Bayesian networks, parameter learning, inference and sampling methods.
-This work is inspired by the R package (bnlearn.com) that has been very usefull to me for many years.
-Although there are very good Python packages for probabilistic graphical models, it still can remain difficult (and somethimes unnecessarily) to (re)build certain pipelines.
-Bnlearn for python (this package) is build on the <a href="https://github.com/pgmpy/pgmpy">pgmpy</a> package and contains the most-wanted pipelines.
+Because probabilistic graphical models can be difficult in usage, Bnlearn for python (this package) is build on the <a href="https://github.com/pgmpy/pgmpy">pgmpy</a> package and contains the most-wanted pipelines.
 Navigate to [API documentations](https://erdogant.github.io/bnlearn/) for more detailed information.

 #
 **⭐️ Star this repo if you like it ⭐️**